CosmoAI-AES/CosmoSim/README.md

 The build procedure is primarily developed on Debian Bullseye, but it now also works reliable on github runners running Windows-2019, Ubuntu-20.04, or Ubuntu 22.04.
 We also have it working on MacOS, but we also have problems with other macs, depending on their setup.
 We do not have capacity to develop generic and robust build procedures, but we shall be happy to incorporate contributions.

+The following instructions are Linux specific.

 ### Dependencies and Prerequisites